aave-dao/aave-helpers/src/swaps/README.md

 function swap(
     address fromToken,
     address toToken,
+    address fromOracle,
+    address toOracle,
     address recipient,
     uint256 amount,
     uint256 slippage
   ) external onlyOwnerOrGuardian
 ```

 Swaps `fromToken` to `toToken` in the specified `amount`.
-The recipient of the `toToken` can either be the AaveCOWSwaps
+The recipient of the `toToken` and sends the acquired funds to the recipient.
-or the Collector.

 Slippage is specified in basis points, for example `100` is 1% slippage.
 The maximum amount would be `10_000` for 100% slippage.